Words and terms used in the world of From The Waters.

 A colloquial name for journalistic photographers (paparazzi).

-The first two decades of a Guardian's ranked life in which they learn and train.
+The first two decades of an Guardian's ranked life in which they learn and train.

 In Aelin this refers to a designated quarter of the country that is administered and governed by either North, East, South or West Guardians.

 A noun.
-The impression left by a Striker that gives indication of the relationship shared.
+Related to a flair only those with level 5 vitalita have, this refers to the impression left by a Striker that gives indication of the relationship shared.
+Examples include tseks and eqkuoses.

 A verb.
 The process of leaving a bonding impression, either the first time to establish the bond or as part of an activity to reaffirm it.